LVNAuth - Structuring a visual novel

-In LVNAuth, visual novels are arranged using 3 types of scripts.
+In LVNAuth, visual novels consist of 3 types of scripts.

 The top of the hierarchy are chapters.
 Below chapters are scenes.
 Scenes are part of chapters.